thedarkside/activerecord-tablefree/README.md

 Why would you ever consider this gem as opposed to ActiveModel.

-In Rails 2 ActiveModel does not exists (this is when it all started;
-see History section)
+It all started in Rails 2 (see History section).
+In rails 2 ActiveModel did not exists.
+Nowadays rails 2.x series is no longer supported.

 In Rails 3 there is an Active Model API, where you can use some features of Active Record in other classes.
 Yehuda Katz has written